hsuwanying/webform-spam-filter-development/README.md

 This research has shown an improvement in assessments such as acracy, error rate, and specificity with all proposed classifiers, which proves that a spam filter designed with a machine learning approach can achieve as good performance as a rule-based protocol and the spam classifier built with random forest model has the best performance amongst other classifiers.
 Nevertheless, as spam detection techniques evolve from time to time, more advanced techniques or influential factors need to be considered.
 Three recommendations are provided as follows:

- - **Establish Data collection and processing strategies** Through the research process, features extracted from the header fields play significant roles that impact the spam recognition process, echoing previous research and study findings.
-Hence, clear guidance and data collection strategies are essential to improve data quality and the spam filter system.
+ - **Establish Data collection and processing strategies** During the data preprocessing stage, we found mamy data fields are missing becasue there was no guideline in terms of data collection, hence, establishing a clear guidance and data collection strategies are essential to improve data quality of spam filter system.

  - **Essential Features and rules adjustment**
-New features, namely `server_protocol`, `is_cookies`, `accept_language`, `ACCEPT_LANG_NULL`, `flag_count`, and `MESSAGE_URLS` frequently appear when modeling decision trees and random forest and thus suggest to add to the existing rule-based system.
-However, these new features need to be compared with the existing rules to make sure no overlapping exists in the current system; on the other hand, overlapping attributes, for instance: message repeat words and message repeated texts to prevent collinearity issue.
+We found the header features play significant roles that impact the spam recognition process, which is echoing literatures and previous research, features namely `server_protocol`, `is_cookies`, `accept_language`, `ACCEPT_LANG_NULL`, `flag_count`, and `MESSAGE_URLS` frequently appear when modeling decision trees and random forest and thus suggest to add to the existing rule-based system.
+However, these new features need to be compared with the existing rules in case data overlapping and collinearity issues.

- - **Apply alternative machine learning methods for handling multi-class tasks** In the original data, we found some webforms are using customerized texts which are used for signing up newsletter, request product catalogs or registration, these types of web forms have identical or similar contents in the body text area, which makes the labeling process challenging to judge without comparing external data.
-Although the end goal of the spam filter is to output binary values, a machine that can determine an uncertain message would help reduce the negative impact of labeling a legitimate user as a spammer.
+ - **Apply alternative machine learning methods for handling multi-class tasks** Although the end goal of the spam filter is to output binary values, a machine that can determine an uncertain message would help reduce the negative impact of labeling a legitimate user as a spammer.
 Therefore, machine learning methods such as deep learning or recursive learning techniques would be ideal for handling multi-class tasks.

 # Project Reflection
 From a methodological aspect, I used alggorithm methods for building spam detection models, which may not be diverse as there are several algorithms models, namely Naïve Bayes, Support Vector Machine, or Neural Network, are also popular for handling classification problems.
 Therefore, the obtained results from this research can be questioned.
 Nonetheless, the results with testing data has reached the desired outcome, which implied that the three classifiers proposed in this research had achieved satisfactory performance despite failing to improve the false-positive rate.